fweiss/lcd-16x2/README.md

 I have gotten to like Visual Studio Code and have been playing around with the Platform IO extension for developing and debugging IoT projects.
-I wanted to use PIO instead of the "standard" STM32CubeIDE, Keil, etc., which I felt would add and unwanted learning curve.
+I wanted to use PIO instead of the "standard" STM32CubeIDE, Keil, etc., which I felt would add an unwanted learning curve.

 I have done an I2C project on ESP32, interfacing with an IMU.
 I know that wasn't much, so doing another I2C project on a different plaform